our team

 Patricia is President of the Association of Community Human Services Agencies’ Board of Directors and a member of the National Association of Social Workers.
 She is also a mother of twin sons, and a volunteer at their school and in the community.

-Kevin Cunanan is the Chief Administrative Officer of The Guidance Center, a non-profit outpatient mental health agency in Long Beach, California.
+Marcello Alvarez is the Chief Financial Officer of The Guidance Center, a non-profit children’s outpatient mental health agency serving Long Beach, San Pedro, and Compton, CA.

 Lorraine Lyou